John McGill – Sandan (3rd Dan)

 Ryan has always greatly enjoyed practising Aikido and values the physical and spiritual development that Aikido fosters.

 As a child Steven used to spend weekends with his grandmother and in 1973, aged 12 joined the local Aikido club.
 During that time he tried other martial arts and after short break returned to Aikido in his early 20.
-Steven was awarded Shodan 2001 and Nidan in May 2015.
+Steven was awarded Shodan 2001, Nidan in May 2015 and Yondan at the 2020 Kagami Biraki..

 Steven believes that Aikido builds confidence, improves physical agility and overall contributes to an enhanced wellbeing.